ZacharyWesterman/paisley/README.md

 - Strings with interpolation allowed, `"some text"`
 - Strings with NO interpolation, `'some text'`
 - Variables, `var_name`, `x`, etc.
-- The "global" variable, containing the names of all currently defined variables, `@`
+- The "parameter list" variable, an array containing any values passed to the current subroutine, `@`
-- The "command list" variable, containing the names of all allowed commands, `$`
+- The "command list" variable, an array containing the names of all allowed commands, `$`
 - Inline command evaluation, `${}`
 - Arrays, e.g. `(1,2,3,4,5)`
 - Objects, e.g. `("a" => 1, "b" => 2)`